awyeh64/Tanzanian_Water_Well_Predictor/README.md

 ![7_model_LGB](/reports/figures/7_model_LGB.png)

-# Tanzania Model Prediction Results
+# Tanzania Model Prediction Results and Conclusion

-Using our model above, we took
+Using our model above, we took the input data and predicted the status of all of them.

 ![Tanzania_final](/reports/figures/Tanzania_final.jpg)

-# Conclusion
 ![elephant2](https://pixy.org/src/25/253641.jpg)